-- 1. Underground inspection.
+- H. Mechanical - 1.
+Underground inspection.
 To be made after trenches or ditches are excavated, underground duct and fuel piping is installed, and before any backfill is put in place. - 2.
 Rough-in inspection.
-To be made after the building is dried-in, framing, fire blocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of wall or ceiling membranes.
-Includes mechanical provisions of the energy code and approved energy calculations provisions. - Final inspection.
-To be made after the building mechanical system is complete, the mechanical system is in place and properly connected, and the structure is ready for occupancy.
+To be made after the building is dried-in, framing, fire blocking and bracing are in place and all ducting, and other concealed components are complete, and prior to the installation of insulation (if applicable), or wall or ceiling membranes.

+Includes mechanical provisions of the energy code and approved calculation provisions.

+3. Final inspection.
+To be made after the building is complete, the mechanical system is in place and properly connected, and the structure is ready for occupancy.